K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Preliminaries

+Combinatorial models for $K \backslash G/B$, as well as their weak orders, are described for all of the cases of this paper in \cite{Matsuki-Oshima-90}, with some of the cases being treated in more detail in \cite{Yamamoto-97}.
+We recall these known parametrizations.

+As mentioned above, the most important pair we consider is $(G,K)=(SL(p+q,\C),S(GL(p,\C) \times GL(q,\C)))$, since the combinatorics of all of the other cases are derived from this one, in a sense made precise in the next section.
+Thus we recall the known results of this case first.
+Appropriate references are \cite{Matsuki-Oshima-90,Yamamoto-97}.

+For this pair, the $K$-orbits are parametrized by what are called ``clans" or, if we wish to emphasize the role of $p$ and $q$, ``$(p,q)$-clans".

-\begin{definition} A \textbf{$(p,q)$-clan} is a string $c_1 \hdots c_n$ of $n=p+q$ characters, each of which is a $+$, a $-$, or a natural number, subject to the following conditions: \begin{enumerate} \item Every natural number which appears must appear exactly twice. \item The difference in the number of $+$ signs and the number of $-$ signs must be $p-q$.
-(If $q > p$, there are $q-p$ more minus signs than plus signs.) \end{enumerate} \end{definition}
+\begin{definition} A \textbf{$(p,q)$-clan} is an involution (i.e. an element of order $2$) in $S_{p+q}$ with each fixed point decorated by either a $+$ or a $-$ sign, in such a way that the number of $+$ fixed points minus the number of $-$ fixed points is $p-q$.
+(If $p < q$, then there should be $q-p$ more $-$ signs than $+$ signs.)

-We consider such strings only up to an equivalence which says, essentially, that it is the positions of matching natural numbers, and not the numbers themselves, which determine the clan.
-For instance, the clans $1212$, $2121$, and $5757$ are all the same, since they all have matching natural numbers in positions $1$ and $3$, and also in positions $2$ and $4$.
-On the other hand, $1221$ is a different clan, since it has matching natural numbers in positions $1$ and $4$, and in positions $2$ and $3$.
+A clan is depicted by a string $c_1 \hdots c_n$ of $p+q$ characters.
+Where the underlying involution fixes $i$, $c_i$ is either a $+$ or a $-$, as appropriate.
+Where the involution interchanges $i$ and $j$, $c_i=c_j\in \N$ is a matching pair of natural numbers.
+(A different natural number is used for each pair of indices exchanged by the involution, and these character strings are considered equivalent up to permutation of the natural numbers; e.g. $1122$ and $2211$ are the same, since they encode the same involution $2143$.) \end{definition}

 As an example, suppose $n = 4$, and $p = q = 2$.
 Then we must consider all clans of length $4$ where the number of $+$'s and the number of $-$'s is the same (since $p-q = 0$).
 There are $21$ of these, and they are as follows: